 Glass, stainless, or plastic — which is best?

-Stainless is durable and hides limescale.
-Glass lets you see the water and looks great.
-BPA-free plastic often has better insulation and a cool touch.
-Performance is similar; pick based on feel and cleaning preference.
+Stainless steel is durable and hides limescale.
+Glass lets you see the water level and looks nice on the counter.
+BPA-free plastic is often lighter and can be cooler to the touch.
+Performance is generally similar—choose based on your priorities for looks, durability, and ease of cleaning.

 Do I need variable temperature?

-If you drink green/white tea or make pour-over coffee, yes.
-If you just want boiling water for black tea, cocoa, and noodles, a single-temp kettle is fine.
+If you drink green/white tea or make pour-over coffee, variable temperature is worth it.
+If you mainly need boiling water for black tea, cocoa, and instant meals, a single-temperature kettle is usually all you need.

 What’s “keep-warm” good for?